heseya/core/readme.md

 - Remember to config Sentry when deploying new instance!

 ## Manual project setup with Docker
+### Attention
+This section assumes the project catalogue uses the default repository name: store-api.
+The commands and the git hooks running on host will need to be modified with correct catalogue name otherwise.
 Preparation
 - Copy `.env.example` to `.env`.
 - Configure DOCKER_PORT in .env to free port on your host eg.